Cambysses/Switch-DefaultAudioDevice/README.md

 *Requires the "AudioDeviceCmdlets" module. https://www.powershellgallery.com/packages/AudioDeviceCmdlets/3.0.0.4*

-To run this on your own computer, replace the two audio device IDs at the beginning of the script.
-You can get these by running the following command:
+To run this on your own computer, replace the two device variables with your own device IDs.
+You can get these IDs by running the following command:
 `Get-AudioDevice -list`